f1yn/js-ascii/README.md

 Coming soon (refer to included inline `/lib` documentation)

 ### ASCII ART Editor
-A simple single-page HTML application has also been included in `/editor` fireactory of this repository.
+A simple single-page HTML application has also been included in `/editor` direactory of this repository.

 At the bottom of the page, both of the compiled outputs will be updated as the input